sandeep201451066/Facial-Emotions/README.md

 The package uses a convolutional neural network to classify images from files or from video/camera stream.

 The faces are first detected using opencv, croped faces and we input the raw image data with the face landmarks into a 3 layered convolutional neural network.
+We use kaggle facial emotion recognition dataset.

 Better to use anaconda environemnt to easily install the dependencies (especially opencv )